It is important that you read this disclosure

 Nature and scope of our advice

-MAS only provides advice on products offered by its subsidiary companies.
+MAS provides advice on products offered by its subsidiary companies.
 Advice is provided by MAS or by its nominated representatives (who are all MAS employees).
 Those products are:

 • General insurance provided by Medical Insurance Society Limited